ture-karlsson/sat6-deployer/README.md

 ```bash
 # ansible-playbook -i hosts sat6-install.yaml
 ```

+It may be wise to reboot your Satellite at this stage if yum updated packages that require reboot.

 ### Run sat6-configure.yaml playbook
 If the installation was successful, it is time to put some content in your Satellite.
 This is what takes the most time, but this is also where this automation saves you a lot of time.
 Again, make sure group_vars/satellite looks as you expect it to.
 All configuration are based on the repositories, profiles etc that are defined in there.